Top of the page

 Using cannabis is not safe for you or your baby.
 If used during pregnancy, it can harm a developing baby (fetus).
 It can pass from the mother's blood to the baby's blood.
 And it can pass from the mother's breast milk to the baby during breastfeeding.

 Using cannabis before the age of 25 can affect a young person's brain development, as well as emotional and social development.
-Some young people who regularly use cannabis may develop cannabis use disorder.
+Some young people who use cannabis may develop cannabis use disorder.
 They may find it hard to control their use and keep using cannabis even though it's having harmful effects on their lives.

 Cannabis affects the parts of the brain that deal with judgment, decision making, and emotions.
 This can make it harder for young people to think, learn, reason, remember, solve problems, and make good choices.
 And they may be less able to control their emotions and actions.
 For example, they may engage in risky behaviours like driving when "high," having unsafe sex, binge drinking, or using other drugs.

-Young people who use cannabis regularly may be more likely to have anxiety and depression than others who don't.
+Young people who use cannabis may be more likely to have anxiety and depression than others who don't.
 And they may have more problems in school, relationships, and work.

-Some people who regularly use cannabis may develop cannabis use disorder.
+Some people who use cannabis may develop cannabis use disorder.
 This can range from mild to severe (dependency).
 They may find it hard to control their use and keep using cannabis even though it's having harmful effects on their lives.

 The risk of cannabis use disorder is higher in people who: